-An "employee of a covered health facility" is specifically defined to include nineteen different types of clinics, facilities or worksites (including with cross-references to various Health and Safety Code definitions), so health care employers should review these closely to determine if they apply.
+An "employee of a covered health facility" is specifically defined to include nineteen different types of clinics, facilities, or worksites (including with cross-references to various Health and Safety Code definitions), so health care employers should review these closely to determine if they apply.

-Status: Passed the Assembly Labor and Employment Committee on a party-line vote and is pending in the Assembly Appropriations Committee.
+Status: Passed the Assembly with bipartisan support and is pending in the Senate.